 Students in the Lewis Center for the Arts' world-renowned Program in Creative Writing will present new work in a series of readings.
 On April 27 at 5:00 p.m. at Chancellor Green Rotunda on the University campus, students from spring workshops in fiction, poetry, screenwriting, and literary translation will read from their work completed during the past semester and selected by faculty.
 There will be two events during which 23 seniors completing a certificate in the Program will read from their thesis work, which they completed over the course of the past academic year.
 On May 2 at 5:00 p.m. at Prospect House, seniors will read from their recent work in poetry, screenwriting, and translation; on May 4 at 5:00 p.m. also at Prospect House, seniors will read from their recent work in fiction.
 The readings, part of the Program in Creative Writing's Althea Ward Clark W'21 Reading Series at the Lewis Center for the Arts, are free and open to the public.

-Princeton University’s current Arts Fellows will gather together for “Princeton Arts Fellows Present…,” a joint showing of new and developing work by these four innovative and diverse artists, in the Patricia and Ward Hagan ’48 Dance Studio at 185 Nassau Street at 7:00 p.m.
-This event, which will feature performances, a reading, and presentations by graphic artist Danielle Aubert, playwright and theater artist Aaron Landsman, fiction writer Hanna Pylväinen, and composer/percussionist Jason Treuting, is free and open to the public.
+Princeton University’s current Arts Fellows will gather together for “Princeton Arts Fellows Present…,” a joint showing of new and developing work by these four innovative and diverse artists, in the Marie and Edward Matthews ’53 Acting Studio and James M. Stewart ’32 Theater at 185 Nassau Street on April 25 at 7:00 p.m.
+This event, which will feature performances, a reading, screening and presentations by playwright and theater artist Aaron Landsman, fiction writer Hanna Pylväinen, filmmaker Pacho Velez and choreographer Pavel Zuštiak, is free and open to the public.